Bath, Somerset

 The city became a spa with the Latin name Aquae Sulis ("the waters of Sulis") c.
 60 AD when the Romans built baths and a temple in the valley of the River Avon, although hot springs were known even before then.
 Bath Abbey was founded in the 7th century and became a religious centre; the building was rebuilt in the 12th and 16th centuries.
 In the 17th century, claims were made for the curative properties of water from the springs, and Bath became popular as a spa town in the Georgian era.
-Georgian architecture, crafted from Bath stone, includes the Royal Crescent, Circus, Pump Room and Assembly Rooms where Beau Nash presided over the city's social life from 1705 until his death in 1761.
+Georgian architecture, crafted from Bath Stone, includes the Royal Crescent, Circus, Pump Room, and the Assembly Rooms, where Beau Nash presided over the city's social life from 1705 until his death in 1761.

 Many of the streets and squares were laid out by John Wood, the Elder, and in the 18th century the city became fashionable and the population grew.
 Jane Austen lived in Bath in the early 19th century.
 Further building was undertaken in the 19th century and following the Bath Blitz in World War II.
 Bath became part of the county of Avon in 1974, and, following Avon's abolition in 1996, has been the principal centre of Bath and North East Somerset.

-Bath has over 6 million yearly visitors, making it one of ten English cities visited most by overseas tourists.
-Attractions include the spas, canal boat tours, Royal Crescent, Bath Skyline, Parade Gardens and Royal Victoria Park which hosts carnivals and seasonal events.
+Bath has over 6 million yearly visitors, making it one of the ten English cities visited most by overseas tourists.
+Attractions include the spas, canal boat tours, Royal Crescent, Bath Skyline, Parade Gardens, Sydney Gardens and Royal Victoria Park which hosts carnivals and seasonal events.
 Shopping areas include SouthGate shopping centre, the Corridor arcade and artisan shops at Walcot, Milsom, Stall and York Streets.
 There are theatres, including the Theatre Royal, as well as several museums including the Museum of Bath Architecture, the Victoria Art Gallery, the Museum of East Asian Art, the Herschel Museum of Astronomy, Fashion Museum, and the Holburne Museum.
 The city has two universities – the University of Bath and Bath Spa University – with Bath College providing further education.
 Sporting clubs from the city include Bath Rugby and Bath City.
-It is also home to software, publishing and service-oriented industries such as Future plc and Rotork.